localytics/serverless-slackbot-scaffold/README.md

 Fill in the appropriate fields, using the verification token from when you created the integration in Slack.

-## Deployment
+## Development

-For configuration, deployment, and testing instructions, refer to the templated README file within the new project directory.
+Refer to the templated README file within the new project directory for configuration, deployment, and testing instructions.